patrickbwarren/qgis-survex-import/README.md

 the 'map tip', etc.

 Three dimensional views can be made with the Qgis2threejs plugin, usually in combination with a DEM.
-Use the ELEVATION attribute to set the absolute height of the features.
+To render features in 3d _either_ use the ELEVATION attribute to set the absolute height, _or_ (better) save the imported data to shapefile(s) and re-import so that Qgis2threejs knows about the _z_ dimension data and can use it to inform the rendering.

 Passage 'tubes' in aven can be approximately rendered using polygons, with the base set to floor level and the extruded height set to roof level.
 To do this import the MEAN_UP and MEAN_DOWN fields mentioned above and use the field calculator to make two new floating point (double) fields: FLOOR equal to ELEVATION minus MEAN_DOWN, and HEIGHT equal to MEAN_DOWN plus MEAN_UP.
 Then render the polygons with the _z_ co-ordinate as the absolute FLOOR, and extruded height as HEIGHT.

 Sample georeferenced survey data can be found in [`DowProv.3d`](DowProv/DowProv.3d).